How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Even on a cloudy day, the light outside is brighter than inside. - Dim all the lights in the house when it gets dark outside.

-Use low, weak lights instead of lights from the ceiling—the bright light from above signals our brain to stay awake and alert.
+Use low, soft lights instead of ceiling lights—bright light from above signals our brain to stay awake and alert.
 Also, keep your sleeping room as dark as possible. - Stop using screens (TV, phone, tablet, computer) for 2 hours before bed.

 Blue light from screens disrupts your melatonin production and delays your sleep time.